 Project Appleseed's Traveling Workshop is a one-day session and our Parental Involvement Toolbox Training is two hours - both have highly effective transfer skills and knowledge.
 Project Appleseed’s workshops and online trainings provide a program for schools and communities that focuses on the techniques and skills in family engagement that has long-term benefits.

 9. Awards and Recognition

 The school will recognize accomplishments of volunteers in at least one school-wide event and on the school board.
-Project Appleseed Certificates of Parental Involvement for schools and parents are part of the Parental Involvement Toolbox.
+Project Appleseed Certificates of Family Engagement for schools and parents are part of the Family Engagement Toolbox.